juneciel510/calculator/README.md

 - cos(11)

 `Note:`<br/>
-Stop using stack, rewrite the main algorithm which is more accurate & simpler<br/>
+Stop using stack, re-design the scheme, making it more accurate & simpler<br/>
 Fix nested parentheses error<br/>

 `New features:` 1.allow negative numbers, 2.log base on any number (08,Mar,2022)<br/>